neavemj/neavemj.github.io/_posts/2016-02-17-endosNCBI.md

     new_handle = Entrez.efetch(db="nucleotide", id=study, rettype="gb",
             retmode="genbank")
     seq_record = SeqIO.read(new_handle, "genbank")
-    # extract the date information from record
+    # extract the date information from the record
     date = seq_record.annotations["date"]
     # only want month and year, not day
     month_year = date[3:]
     # get the length of the sequence
     seq_len = len(seq_record.seq)
-    # if a month_year pair already has data, add new sequence length
+    # if a month_year pair already has data, add this new sequence length
     if month_year in results_dict:
         results_dict[month_year] += seq_len
     # or else, create a new month_year record
     else:
         results_dict[month_year] = seq_len
-    count += 1
 {% endhighlight %}

 This data can now be written to file for our records.